00antho/smhi-cli/README.md

 }
 ```

-Input is case-sensitve so make sure you spell the it exactly as in the dictionary.
+Input is case-sensitve so make sure you spell it exactly as in the dictionary.
 Feel free to modify or improve!